alfabravoteam/SQLDeveloper-keepalive/README.md

 ### What has changed?

 For v1.4:
 - The project structure changed to make it more similar to the [Oracle examples](https://github.com/oracle/oracle-db-examples/blob/master/sqldeveloper/extension/setup.md).
+This was made to ensure the resulting extension works with SQL Developer v19.
 - Handling of PreparedStatement and ResultSet changed to avoid memory leaks.
 - Some inline Strings across the code were moved to constants.
 - The logging code was moved to a helper class to allow its usage across the extension.